iortcw/iortcw/MP/rend2-readme.txt

         }
     }

-The first thing to notice is that this is basically the same as old Quake 3 shader files.
+The first thing to notice is that this is basically the same as old RTCW shader files.
 The next thing to notice are the new keywords.
 Here is what they mean: